MariloyH/PyBer_Analysis/README.md

 # Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
 From this results, we have 3 recommendations:
-  1) Increase the number of Urban drivers, due Urban rides are the most important bussines in revenues.
+  1) Motivate an increase of Urban rides, due they are the most important part of the bussines revenues, but its not consistent with the number of asigned drivers.
   2) Establish a Fare goal for Suburban cities, paying atention to its number of drivers, because  its a city type with a lot of growth         potential.
   3) Expand the scope to rural cities that are not considered yet, maybe more advertising or adding promotions, because maybe the competition here is between bus transportation, so maybe a minor fare could motivate people to use Ride Apps.